Jakhotiya/magento2-workbook/readme.md

 11. Write a Query to find all the outof stock SKU's
 12. Before doing operations on catalog_product_entity table you need to backup the table.
 How will you copy the table into another table named catalog_product_entity_backup
 13. Write a query to find out of all the SKU's which have numbers in them.
 Use Regex
+14. Find bestselling products
+15. Find products that were created more than 6 months ago but have not been ordered yet
+16. Find top 5 customers based on number of orders they have placed

 ### Core php